 There are several different types of depression, including bipolar disorder, seasonal affective disorder, persistent depressive disorder, major depression, postpartum depression, and psychotic depression.
 The most common form, and the one most associated with feeling blue, is major depressive disorder.
 A person might have one long-running bout of depression, or they might have several recurring episodes over a longer period of time.

-The American Psychiatric Association developed certain criteria to assist medical professionals to determine whether a patient has major depressive disorder.
-For a diagnosis, you must have five of the following symptoms for two weeks or longer.
+According to the American Psychiatric Association, there is specific criteria an individual needs to be diagnosed with a form of depression.
+For an official diagnosis, you must have five of the following symptoms for two weeks or longer .